-My research program explores the spatial and cultural politics of urban climate adaptation, with a geographic focus on the arid US West.
-Contemporary climate adaptation efforts, particularly those that reroute the movement of water and energy to and through cities, are in the process of reworking urban metabolisms and social relations throughout the world.
+I'm an Assistant Professor of Urban Studies at Singapore Management University.
+My research uses the tools of ethnography and the lens of political ecology to explore processes of urban environmental change.
+Contemporary climate adaptation and mitigation efforts, particularly those that aim to reroute the movement of water and energy to and through cities, are in the process of reworking urban metabolisms and social relations across the globe.
 I study how attempts to make critical infrastructural systems more “climate resilient” transform material flows and urban lives, rearranging labor and power across the extended metropolitan landscape in the process.
 My multi-scalar research highlights both the intimate and systemic effects of these initiatives, with an emphasis on their environmental justice impacts.
-My peer-reviewed articles have been published in American Anthropologist, Antipode, City & Society, Critique of Anthropology, Environment and Planning E, Environment and Society, Geography Compass, GeoHumanities, and WIREs Water.
+My past work was grounded in the arid U.S. West, and I’m currently developing new projects in Singapore and Nepal.

 Before joining SMU, I worked as a research scientist with the Urban Water Innovation and Sustainability Hub at Texas A&M AgriLife’s Dallas Center.
 I also held postdoctoral fellowships at UC Berkeley and the University of Southern California.
 I received my PhD from Yale's combined degree program in Environmental Studies and Anthropology.